-French commune old Mâcot-la-Plagne, Savoy, became La Plagne Tarentaise in 2016 by merging with Bellentre, La Côte-d'Aime and Valezan.
+French former commune, Mâcot-la-Plagne in Savoy became La Plagne-Tarentaise in 2016 by merging with Bellentre, La Côte-d'Aime and Valezan.
 This town of about 1890 inhabitants in the heart of the Tarentaise, and ranges from 600-2700 meters.

 With its mountain scenery, sports and recreation, or a warm atmosphere, it attracts tens of thousands of visitors each year.
 Love the environment, they also appreciate the large number of hotel infrastructure and entertainment.

 Lovers of sweet treats will also appreciate the important fruit crop of the town.
 Indeed, Mâcot-la-Plagne hosts within it a large number of apple, pear and other walnut trees that make it famous.

 Valezan is a small mountain village in the Tarentaise Valley in Savoie, quiet and cozy, authentic, traditional architecture, whose main activity is agriculture.